qutip/governance/annual-reports/report-2022.md

 - Diego Wiskniacki and his students' PyKrylovSolver ([blog post](https://unitary.fund/posts/krylov.html)) was merged into QuTiP on 8 April 2022 in [https://github.com/qutip/qutip/pull/1739].

 - Ben Braham's Variational Quantum Algorithms and quantum optimal control project (supervised by Daniel Burgarth) was merged into QuTiP QIP on 22 April 2022 in [https://github.com/qutip/qutip-qip/pull/123/].
 It is available as `qutip_qip.vqa`.

-## Jobs

-- Updates from RIKEN:

-    - Simon Cross continued to work on QuTiP full-time at RIKEN this year.

 ## Papers